How To Conquer the School Backpack Problem

 - Use both shoulder straps and the waist strap if the pack has one.

 - Tighten the straps so the pack sits tightly against the back.

-- If the pack seems too big or heavy, take 2 books out and carry them under your arm.
+- If the backpack seems too big or heavy, take two books out and carry them under your arm.
 This will help counterbalance the weight.

-- If you are walking long distances take breaks, to put the pack down.
+- If you are walking long distances take breaks and put the pack down.

-For more specific answers about your child’s backpack or other concerns, we invite your questions and comments.
+For more specific answers about your child’s backpack or other concerns, invite your questions and comments.